Introduction#

 /inset-inline

-.Check compatibility — Always verify on MDN’s compatibility tables before relying on lesser-known logical props.
+for flexibility.Check browser support — Always confirm on MDN’s compatibility tables before using less common logical properties.

 If you need to support older browsers that don’t recognize logical properties, you can define physical property fallbacks first, followed by your logical properties.
 This ensures that browsers without logical property support (e.g., Internet Explorer) still display layouts correctly.